sonamdargay/sonamdargay/README.md

 :beginner:  I am [Sonam Dargay](https://bt.linkedin.com/in/sonam-dargay-5aa4a0b6) .
 I am a full-stack developer and [blogger](https://bhutanio.com/) from The Kingdom of Bhutan.
 Currently, I am pursuing my masters degree in Information Technology in Queensland University of Technology :evergreen_tree:

-:beginner:  I have developed several enterprise Applications using Spring Boot. :sparkles:.
+:beginner:  I have developed several enterprise Applications using Spring Boot for the [central bank of Bhutan](https://www.rma.org.bt).
+I also managed several IT projects which aimed at enhancing interoperability of inter-bank and cross-border financial transactions(both card and cardless transactions) in Bhutan. :sparkles:.

-:beginner:  I have done wide range of projects which involved setting up of SMS Gateway Servers, Payment Gateway Integrations, and  Front-end development using Angular.
+:beginner:  I have done wide range of projects which involved setting up of SMS Gateway Servers, installation of both opensource and commercial DBMSs, Payment Gateway Integrations, and  Front-end development using Angular.

 :beginner:  I am willing to work on free-lance projects and love to  contribute to open source projects.